 Activities are ongoing and include creating and managing work groups to tackle major issues, e.g. mental health, senior health; supporting the development of primary health care programming in Calgary; promoting the active offer of French-language services by health professionals and patient demand for such services by the French-speaking population; enabling health navigators to provide assistance to patients and other groups working on a health-related project.

 Board of Directors

-Our organization is governed by a Board of Directors comprising 15 members, or three representatives from each of the following sectors: the French-speaking community, health care professionals, senior management of health care facilities, teaching and training institutions, as well as government.
+Our organization is governed by a Board of Directors comprising 11 members, with representatives from each of the following sectors: the French-speaking community, health care professionals, senior management of health care facilities, teaching and training institutions, as well as government.